 Press Enter/Go once filtered to the first or last remaining option, as shown above, to submit that as your answer.
 No further typing is necessary.
 Use the Backspace key as usual to correct mistakes.

 Abbreviations are accepted in several cases too, CAR for Central African Republic for example, St for Saint, although Saint Vincent and the Grenadines already has a recognised abbreviation, SVG.
-Where applicable they are enclosed within square brackets in the option list.
+Where applicable they are enclosed within square brackets in the Option List.

 Typing the letter 'r' completes the abbreviation, which in this case filters out the remaining options.
 The above example also illustrates a further feature of input, case-insensitivity.